Eczema - a problem with skin

 you get eczema

-- Genes (not the ones you wear).
+- Genes (not the ones you wear) are part of the picture of why some people get eczema.
 If people in the family have allergies, their children are more likely to get allergies, asthma or eczema.

-- These children can have sensitive skin which is dry, itchy and upset by things like heat, wool and rough surfaces (like sitting on the lawn, a plastic chair or a scratchy feeling material)
+- These children can have sensitive skin which is dry, itchy and upset by things like soap, heat, wool and rough surfaces (like a scratchy feeling material)

-- Some types of eczema are caused by dry skin being upset by plants, touching animal fur, the chemicals used to clean with, some foods or food additives.
+- Some types of eczema are triggered by dry skin being upset by plants, touching animal fur, the chemicals used to clean with, some foods or food additives.

 - Sometimes eczema comes when people are sick with something else, like a cold.
 The germs seem to cause the skin to be super-sensitive.